ibnu-asma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty is a script to change user to betty 1-who_am_i is a script file to print the effective user name
+0-iam_betty is a script to change user to betty 1-who_am_i is a script file to print the effective user name 2-groups is a script file to list the groups  of user